Special Offers Available!

 Call to purchase tickets:

 Coming to the South Dakota Symphony for the very first time can seem daunting for a concertgoer.
 Here are some answers to frequently asked questions that should make your visit memorable and stress free.
 For health and safety protocols, click here.

 Also stop and see us at the symphony table, located in the main floor lobby of the Washington Pavilion on concert nights!

 Parking at the Washington Pavilion is easy: A public ramp is located on 12th street, across the street from the Wells Fargo CineDome.
 Ramp parking is free after 6 PM on weekdays, and all day Saturday and Sunday.

 Accessible parking can be found on 11th Street and Main Avenue as well as the public parking ramp at 12th Street and Main Avenue.
 Metered-parking also is available on the west, north and east sides of the Pavilion.
 All street parking is free after 5:00 PM weekdays and 6:00 PM weekends.

-Concerts begin at 7:30 PM on Saturday evenings and at 2:30 PM on Sunday afternoons.
+Concerts begin at 7:30 PM on Saturday evenings.
 Please allow at least 15 minutes to find your seats before the show begins.
 Make sure to check the website for events happening before or after the concerts!